dommarr/tic-tac-toe/README.md

 Be deployed online, where the rest of the world can access it.

-1.  [ ] Deploy on your public Github page, not Github Enterprise.
+[x] Deploy on your public Github page, not Github Enterprise.
-1.  [ ] Present a working browser game, built by you, hosted and deployed on GitHub Pages.
+[x] Present a working browser game, built by you, hosted and deployed on GitHub Pages.

 #### Version Control

 Demonstrate using version control by:

-1.  [x] Sharing your work through a git repository hosted on Github.
+[x] Sharing your work through a git repository hosted on Github.
-1.  [ ] Making frequent, cohesive commits dating back to the **first day** of the project week.
+[x] Making frequent, cohesive commits dating back to the **first day** of the project week.

 #### Documentation

 Produce documentation in the form of a **README**, which must:

-1.  [x] Pin your repository on GitHub as a Popular Repository
-1.  [ ] Complete the repository `Description` field and `Website` field with a meaningful sentence description of the application and link to the live URL
+[x] Pin your repository on GitHub as a Popular Repository [x] Complete the repository `Description` field and `Website` field with a meaningful sentence description of the application and link to the live URL
-1.  [ ] List technologies used
+[x] List technologies used
-1.  [ ] Document your planning and tell a story about your development process and problem-solving strategy.
+[x] Document your planning and tell a story about your development process and problem-solving strategy.
-1.  [ ] List unsolved problems which would be fixed in future iterations.
+[x] List unsolved problems which would be fixed in future iterations.
-1.  [ ] Link to wireframes and user stories.
+[x] Link to wireframes and user stories.

 #### Technical Specifications

-1.  [ ] Use a custom game engine written by you.
+[x] Use a custom game engine written by you.
-1.  [ ] Be a single-page application, no browser refresh.
+[x] Be a single-page application, no browser refresh.
-1.  [ ] Render a game board in the browser.
+[x] Render a game board in the browser.
-1.  [ ] Switch turns between X and O (or whichever markers you select).
-Tip:  Assume player X is the first player to start the game.
+[x] Switch turns between X and O (or whichever markers you select).
-1.  [ ] Visually display which side won if a player gets three in a row or show a draw if neither wins.
+[x] Visually display which side won if a player gets three in a row or show a draw if neither wins.
-1.  [ ] Support playing multiple games, one at a time.
+[x] Support playing multiple games, one at a time.
-1.  [ ] Use jQuery for DOM manipulation and event handling.
+[x] Use jQuery for DOM manipulation and event handling.
-1.  [ ] Use AJAX for interacting with a provided API.
+[x] Use AJAX for interacting with a provided API.

 #### API Specifications

-1.  [ ] Create new games on the server.
+[x] Create new games on the server.
 (CREATE)
-1.  [ ] Update a game by storing new moves.
+[x] Update a game by storing new moves.
 (UPDATE)
-1.  [ ] Visually display the results of retrieving game statistics, such as total games won by a user.
-(READ)
-1.  [ ] Give feedback to the user after each action.
+[x] Visually display the results of retrieving game statistics, such as total games won by a user.
+(READ) [x] Give feedback to the user after each action.

 #### Auth Specifications

-1.  [ ] Signup with email, password, and password confirmation.
+[x] Signup with email, password, and password confirmation.
-1.  [ ] Login with email and password.
+[x] Login with email and password.
-1.  [ ] Logout when logged in.
+[x] Logout when logged in.
-1.  [ ] Change password with current and new password.
+[x] Change password with current and new password.
-1.  [ ] Signup and Signin must only be available to not signed in users.
+[x] Signup and Signin must only be available to not signed in users.
-1.  [ ] Logout and Change password must only be available to signed in users.
+[x] Logout and Change password must only be available to signed in users.
-1.  [ ] Give feedback to the user after each action's success or failure.
+[x] Give feedback to the user after each action's success or failure.
-1.  [ ] All forms must clear after submit success or failure
+[x] All forms must clear after submit success or failure

 #### DO NOT!!

-1.  [ ] Delete your repository at any time or start over.
+[x] Delete your repository at any time or start over.
-1.  [ ] Rely on refreshing the page for any functionality.
+[x] Rely on refreshing the page for any functionality.
-1.  [ ] Have any user-facing bugs.
+[x] Have any user-facing bugs.
-    -  [ ] Display non-functional buttons, nor buttons that do not successfully complete a task.
+    -  [x] Display non-functional buttons, nor buttons that do not successfully complete a task.
-    -  [ ] Show actions at inappropriate times (example: sign out button when not signed in).
+    -  [x] Show actions at inappropriate times (example: sign out button when not signed in).
-    -  [ ] Forms not clearing at appropriate times (example: sign up form not clearing after success).
+    -  [x] Forms not clearing at appropriate times (example: sign up form not clearing after success).
-1.  [ ] Allow the same game to be played after a player has won or tied.
+[x] Allow the same game to be played after a player has won or tied.
-1.  [ ] Allow players to move in the same square more than once.
+[x] Allow players to move in the same square more than once.
-1.  [ ] Change players when an invalid move is made.
+[x] Change players when an invalid move is made.
-1.  [ ] Use alerts for anything.
+[x] Use alerts for anything.
-1.  [ ] Display errors or warnings in the console.
+[x] Display errors or warnings in the console.
-1.  [ ] Display debugging messages in the console.
+[x] Display debugging messages in the console.
 ```

 ### Game Rules